GeoffAtHome/edit-map/docs-src/index.md

 # &lt;edit-map>

-`<edit-map>` is an awesome element.
-It's a great introduction to building web components with LitElement, with nice documentation site as well.
+`<edit-map>` is an element that uses the Google Maps API.
+You need an API key to use this element.

 ## As easy as HTML